 - (a) A standing agenda item at all of Yancoal's Board meetings requires the directors to consider whether any matters at the Board meeting should be disclosed to the market in accordance with the Company's continuous disclosure obligations.
 Continuous disclosure is also a standing agenda item at Executive Committee meetings for the purpose of monitoring compliance with Yancoal's obligations. - (b) If at any time management becomes aware of any information that should be considered for release to the market, it must be reported immediately to a member of Yancoal's market disclosure committee, comprising the Chair of the Executive Committee (CEC), CEO, Chief Financial Officer, Company Secretary, General Counsel and the Investor Relations General Manager (Disclosure Committee). - (c) Corporate Managers (Managers within the Corporate Head Office in Sydney) and General Managers must ensure they have appropriate procedures in place within their areas of responsibility to ensure that all relevant information is reported to them immediately for forwarding to the Disclosure Committee in accordance with this policy. - (d) All potentially material information must be reported to the Disclosure Committee even where the reporting officer or division is of the view that it will not have a material effect. - (e) The officer's or division's view on materiality should be shared with the Disclosure Committee but will not be determinative.
-It is important for management to understand that just because information is reported to the Disclosure Committee that does not mean that it will be disclosed to the ASX

-(f) The same reporting obligation also arises where a non-executive director becomes aware (in his or her capacity as a director of Yancoal) of information that should be considered for release to the market.
+It is important for management to understand that just because information is reported to the Disclosure Committee that does not mean that it will be disclosed to the ASX and HKEX.
+It is for the Disclosure Committee to determine whether information is material and requires disclosure. - (f) The same reporting obligation also arises where a non-executive director becomes aware (in his or her capacity as a director of Yancoal) of information that should be considered for release to the market.